 Energy sobriety

-The company reduces the service provided.
+The company is reducing the service it provides.

-Sobriety: concretely, where to start?
+Sobriety: where do you start?

 Example: